Custom Search

 The Light

-Thankfully we have already covered it.
+Thankfully we have just covered it.
 The light we see on the water is directly impacted by the surface.
 Read above Refraction and Reflection sections again for a refresher on light.

 An Exercise!

-Here is a painting exercise to help us understand how water appears, and help you along in your "how to paint water" journey.
+Here is a painting exercise to help us understand how water appears, and help you along in your painting journey.

-At this point I would like to suggest is that as impatient creatures we tend to do our training on our paintings.
-Whilst building my confidence, I like to have a few blank canvases around to test things before I do a painting.
+TIP: Have a few blank canvases around to test things on.
 I will often paint an aspect of a painting on a separate canvas, so I know what I am doing before I commit it to a "serious" piece.

 Prepare a small canvas and imagine that we are painting a sandy bottom (Again?
 Really.
 How old are you people?
-You know I meant substrate - this is how to paint water remember!) in shallow clear water on a sunny day.
+You know I meant substrate - this is painting water remember!) in shallow clear water on a sunny day.
+I use Artists quality acrylic paints by Chroma Australia, Atelier Interactive and Atelier Free Flow.

-Preparing the canvas to this point will train youhow to paint water, example of substrate painting in a very important skill.
+Preparing the canvas to this point will train you in a very important skill.
 Painting a controlled gradation of colour/s is something many accomplished artists struggle with.
 Use a largish brush (ie size 8 or 10) and plenty of paint.

 They seem to sit above the substrate creating the illusion of depth.